DilsherB/sales-order-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse who have made me able to build such projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>